semework/semework/README.md

 ### You can now:

-* upload data and see at 7 plots (using just numeric data as the Iris data provided here)
+* upload data and see 8 plots (as tested using just numeric data i.e. the Iris data provided here)
 * the first few are simple data explorations, they are then followed by one RF analysis (showing variable importance for your target variable).
 RF is show in both bar graphs and wordcloud
 * dropdown boxes and data size slider work,  and you can see them changing plots